the-oak-lab/keystroke-tracker/README.md

 Science, 9(1), 25152459261424723. https://doi.org/10.1177/25152459261424723
 ```

+## Compatibility With Qualtrics "New Survey Taking Experience"

+Qualtrics is rolling out a **"New Survey Taking Experience**.
+Check which version you're using:
+- **Survey Options > General** — if you see a "New Survey Taking Experience" toggle, check if it's enabled
+- If disabled (our recommendation for now) → follow the **Standard** instructions below
+- ⚠️ **Using the New Qualtrics Survey Experience?** See the [New Survey Experience setup guide](NEW_SURVEY_EXPERIENCE.md) instead.

+---

 ## How It Works
 1.  **A Tracking Function (Header):** A script placed in the survey header that prepares Qualtrics to record keystroke data.
 2.  **A Question Listener (JS Snippet):** A short command added to individual text questions to enable tracking for that specific input box.